Eliminater30013/LLM_Practice/README.md

 # LLM_Practice
-Repository of Test Code to Learn more about Langchain, Large Learning Models, Semantic
+Repository of Test Code to Learn more about Langchain, Preprocessing Text Data, Large Learning Models, Semantic Search and Embeddings (text->vectors)